-When it comes to acute or chronic health issues, knowing your health status is the first step in addressing the many problems that may present.
+When it comes to acute or chronic health issues, knowing your health status is the first step in addressing the problems that may present.
 Sizanani’s holistic approach to health provides support to clients where they are, and is inclusive of the entire family.
 For example, those affected may need help accessing medical services, adequate nutrition, health education, emotional support, or even assistance with daily chores and responsibilities.
-Sizanani caregivers work with clients in the privacy of their own homes, where they are free to discuss and ask questions about issues that affect their lives.
+Our caregivers work with clients in the privacy of their own homes, where they are free to ask questions about issues that affect their lives.
 In addition, our staff offer formal and informal health education in these settings, which leads to greater awareness and the courage to act.

 HIV Counselling & Testing (HCT)